NHL Free Agents 2018: Latest Rumors, Predictions for Rick Nash, More Top Names

 There always seems to be a general manager around who is willing to bring on a veteran defenseman for depth, and according to Hamhuis himself, he's weighing his options at the moment.
 This is according to an interview with Sportsnet 650's The Program this past Friday.

 A majority of the conversation centered on Alex Burrows, who recently was hired by the Montreal Canadiens organization to be an assistant coach at the AHL level.
-Hamhuis' playing career naturally came up, though, and the defender admitted to having "a few irons in the fire."
+Hamhuis' playing career naturally came up, though, and the defender said there were "a few irons in the fire."

-Prediction: It's easy to see why the Stars decided not to re-sign Hamhuis.
+It's easy to see why the Stars decided not to re-sign Hamhuis.
 According to Sean Shapiro of The Athletic, last week Dallas emerged as the front-runner to land Erik Karlsson.

 Despite not rejoining Dallas, Hamhuis is still a useful player and could fit in well given the right set of circumstances.
-He's not going to be a top-pairing option and leaning on him to anchor a second pairing might be a big ask, but Hamhuis is still perfectly capable of playing 20-ish minutes a night while producing 15 or 20 points if healthy.
+He's not going to be a top-pairing option and leaning on him to anchor a second pairing might be a big ask, but Hamhuis is still perfectly capable of playing 20ish minutes a night while producing 15 or 20 points if healthy.

 He told Sportsnet that he's looking to join a contender, but those kinds of jobs are tough to find.
-Perhaps the Chicago Blackhawks could entice Hamhuis to head to Illinois to take a run at the Stanley Cup.
+Perhaps the Chicago Blackhawks could entice Hamhuis to take a run at the Stanley Cup.
 Hamhuis wouldn't be the magical cure-all for that shoddy blue line, but he could be a useful member of the roster.

 Kucherov Signs 8-Year, $76M Extension with Lightning